 Colleges or Universities

-June and July is peak wedding season in many areas, so you'll usually pay more for a venue during these months.
+The months of June and July are peak wedding season in many areas, so you'll usually pay more for a venue during these months.
 One exception to the rule: colleges and universities.
 Since students are out of school, this means lots of empty buildings that aren't earning any income.
-Check with the school(s) that your fiance and you graduated from, as well as any other schools in your area, and you may just find a bargain.
+Check with the school(s) that your partner and you graduated from, as well as any other schools in your area, and you may just find a bargain.
 Some institutions allow alumni to get married on campus for as little as a couple hundred dollars.
 That's a real bargain when you consider all the picturesque buildings and gardens that you can work into your wedding photos.

 Have lots of out-of-town guests who will be attending your wedding?
 Some colleges may allow your guests to rent dorm rooms and eat in the cafeteria, if school isn't in session; giving you another destination wedding option.